ItsemiDev/docker-volume-mount/README.md

 The output of the main.py script will be displayed in the terminal, showing the contents of all files in the input folder, including any files added after the container started.

-## Note

-The COPY command in the Dockerfile copies the initial contents of the input folder at the time of image build.
-However, the volume mount specified in docker-compose.yaml ensures that the container uses the current state of the input folder on your host machine.

 ## Conclusion

 This setup demonstrates a powerful feature of Docker, where you can update the contents of a directory in a running container without needing to rebuild the image.
 This is particularly useful for development environments, where you need to reflect changes made to files on the fly.